lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 const broadcastEndpoint = (BOT_CONFIGURATION === DEV_ENVIRONMENT) ? 'http://localhost:3978/api/broadcast' : botBroadcastEndpoint;
 ```

-**Note**: Add `botBroadcastEndpoint` variable to your `.env` file, and to app settings on the Azure Portal.
-It should refer to the public bot enpoint like `https://<YOUBOTNAME>.azurewebsites.net/api/broadcast`.
+**Note**: Add the `botBroadcastEndpoint` variable to your `.env` file, and to the app settings on the Azure Portal.
+It should refer to the public bot enpoint like this one: `https://<YOUBOTNAME>.azurewebsites.net/api/broadcast`.

 ### Add the Broadcast Service

-1. Now we will define a new class `BroadcastService` that encapsulates the call to the endpoint defined in previous section:
+1. Define a new class `BroadcastService` that encapsulates the call to the endpoint defined in the previous section:

 ```js
 class BroadcastService {